beumsk/beumsk.github.io/posts/nextjs-dark-mode.md

 }
 ```

-To finalise the styling part, I use the `prefers-color-scheme` check to match users settings.
+To finalise the styling part, we use the `prefers-color-scheme` check to match users settings.
 It needs to be overridden with the `.light` class.
 This is done this way: